 We're proud to provide a great group of trainers, all with a wealth of knowledge in all areas of dog training and behavior.
 Please read their bios and contact us to schedule a time to meet with trainer you'd like to work with!

-Shannan is a Certified Dog Trainer, CGC/STAR Puppy Evaluator, APDT Rally-Obedience Representative and graduate of The University of New England where she received her B.S. in psychobiology and education in the cause, function, development & evolution of animal behavior.
+Shannan is a Certified Dog Trainer through both the CCPDT (CPDT-KA) and Animal Behavior College (ABCDT), a CGC/STAR Puppy Evaluator, APDT Rally-Obedience Representative and graduate of The University of New England where she received her B.S. in Psychobiology (Animal Behavior) and education in the cause, function, development & evolution of animal behavior.
 Shannan and her husband founded Finish Forward Dogs, Inc in 2009.

 Growing up in midcoast Maine, Shannan lived with Spaniels, Shih Tzus, Goldens, Labs and an Alaskan Malamute.
 It was Shannan's undergraduate research that led her to the field of animal welfare.
 Several years later she worked as Co-Manager for an emergency animal shelter temporarily constructed to house over 300 dogs seized from Maine puppy mills.
 Shannan remains an advocate for humane education, working as a consultant for the ASPCA and teaching obedience classes at The Coastal Humane Society in Brunswick.